SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     on how to do it.

 9. With different checks in place, it is a good time to learn about *branch protection rules*.
-A branch protection rule is essentially some kind of guarding that prevents you from merging code into a branch before certain conditions are met.
+A branch protection rule is essentially some kind of guard that prevents you from merging code into a branch before certain conditions are met.
 In this exercise, we will create a branch protection rule that requires all checks to pass before merging code into the main branch.